 - help improve focus and many more benefits!

-As I discuss in my Beginner's Guide to Intermittent Fasting for Weight Loss, IF involves intentional periods of eating (called your eating window) and of refraining from any food (called your fasting window).
+As I discuss in my Beginner's Guide to Intermittent Fasting for Weight Loss, IF involves intentional periods of eating (called your eating window) and refraining from any food (called your fasting window).

 But, what about supplements during your fasting window?